 The degree provides a balance of aeronautical theory and application combined with an impeccable college education on a tradition-rich campus.
 The result is an academic experience that fully equips our students to grow into leaders in the aviation industry.
 A recent study has shown that the best performing pilots have obtained flight instructor certification, received advanced pilot training in college, and graduated with collegiate aviation degrees - all of which you will achieve at Baylor University!

 Today, our department continues to grow with more student options and increasing interest in our programs.
-The new Aviation Science Minor provides an attractive option and professional career opportunities for students majoring in other areas.
-The addition of two new concentrations, Aircraft Dispatch and Air Traffic Control, adds more flexibility for our students seeking careers in aviation.
-With new research agendas in aviation, atmospheric, and space sciences, our students will soon be able to take advantage of invaluable rsearch experiences.
+The new Aviation Sciences Secondary Major and Minor provide attractive options and professional career opportunities for students majoring in other areas.
+The addition of two new concentrations, Aircraft Dispatch and Air Traffic Control, and a new major, Aviation Administration, add more flexibility for our students seeking careers in aviation.
+With new research agendas in aviation, atmospheric, and space sciences, our students will soon be able to take advantage of invaluable research experiences.

 The Institute for Air Science is a member of the Aviation Accreditation Board International and the University Aviation Association, a professional association that fosters excellence in collegiate aviation education.